-Brain-Training Claims Not Backed by Science, Report Shows
+Brain-Training Claims Not Backed by Science, PSPI Report Shows

-October 03, 2016
+October 31, 2016

 The companies behind many popular brain-training games and apps cite a variety of scientific studies as evidence that their products improve cognition in daily life.
-A research report puts those claims to the test, providing a comprehensive review of the studies cited by brain-training proponents and companies.
+A new research report puts those claims to the test, providing a comprehensive review of the studies cited by brain-training proponents and companies.
 While people may improve on the specific tasks they practice, the researchers conclude that there is no compelling scientific evidence that computerized brain-training programs yield broader cognitive benefits or improve real-world outcomes for their users.

-The analysis and an independent commentary on the findings appear in the journal Psychological Science in the Public Interest, a journal of the Association for Psychological Science.
+The analysis and an independent commentary on the findings appear in the journal Psychological Science in the Public Interest.

-"The idea behind 'brain training' is that if you practice a task that taps a core component of cognitive ability, like memory, the training will improve your ability to perform other tasks that also rely on memory, not just in the lab, but also in the world," explained psychological scientist Daniel Simons of the University of Illinois, who led the analyses.
+"The idea behind 'brain training' is that if you practice a task that taps a core component of cognitive ability, like memory, the training will improve your ability to perform other tasks that also rely on memory, not just in the lab, but also in the world," explained APS Fellow Daniel J. Simons of the University of Illinois, who led the analyses.

 "If you practice remembering playing cards, you'll get really good at remembering playing cards," Simons said.
 "But does that help you remember which medications to take, and when?
 Does it help you remember your friends' names?
-Historically, there is not much evidence that practicing one task improves different tasks in other contexts, even if they seem to rely on the same ability."
+Historically, there is not much evidence that practicing one task improves performance on different tasks in other contexts, even if they seem to rely on the same ability."

-Simons and colleagues Walter Boot and Neil Charness (Florida State University), Zachary Hambrick (Michigan State University), Christopher Chabris (Union College and Geisinger Health System), Susan Gathercole (Medical Research Council, Cambridge, UK), and Elizabeth Stine-Morrow (University of Illinois) closely examined 132 journal articles cited by a large group of brain-training proponents in support of their claims.
+Simons and colleagues Walter R. Boot and APS Fellow Neil H. Charness (Florida State University), APS Fellow Zachary Hambrick (Michigan State University), Christopher F. Chabris (Union College and Geisinger Health System), Susan Gathercole (Medical Research Council, Cambridge, UK), and APS Fellow Elizabeth A. L. Stine-Morrow (University of Illinois) closely examined 132 journal articles cited by a large group of brain-training proponents in support of their claims.
 The team supplemented that list with all of the published articles cited on the websites of leading brain-training companies that were identified by SharpBrains, an independent market-research firm that follows the industry.